starise/wp-wrapper/README.md

 }
 ```

-For more details please [check out the this page](https://roots.io/sage/docs/theme-wrapper/)
+For more details please [check out this page](https://roots.io/sage/docs/theme-wrapper/)